Español

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
-It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know your medical history.
+It’s important to keep copies of your medical records (or have access to them) so you can give your new doctor the details of your diagnosis and treatment.
 Learn more in Keeping Copies of Important Medical Records.

 At this time, not enough is known about MCC to say for sure if there are things you can do that will be helpful.

-We do know that having a weakened immune system can raise the risk of dying from MCC, but this is often something people can’t do much about.
+We do know that having a suppressed or weakened immune system can raise the risk of dying from MCC, but this is often something people can’t do much about.
 For example, some people need to take immune-suppressing medicines because they’ve had an organ transplant or because they have an autoimmune disease.
 But for others, there may be things you can do to help keep your immune system strong.
 For example, it’s very important for people infected with HIV to take their medicines to help keep the infection under control.

-We also know that people who have had MCC have a higher risk for other types of skin cancerlimit your exposure to UV rays.
-Because of this, it’s important to (from the sun or tanning beds) and to examine your skin every month for signs of MCC coming back or possible new skin cancers.
+We also know that people who have had MCC have a higher risk for other types of skin cancer.
+Because of this, it’s important to limit your exposure to UV rays (from the sun or tanning beds) and to examine your skin every month for signs of MCC coming back or possible new skin cancers.
 Skin cancers that are found early are often much easier to treat than those found at a later stage.

-Adopting healthy behaviors such as not smoking, eating well, being active, and staying at a healthy weight might help as well, but no one knows for sure.
+Adopting other healthy behaviors such as not smoking, eating well, being active, and staying at a healthy weight might help as well, but no one knows for sure.
 Still, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of MCC or other cancers.

 Dietary supplements are not regulated like medicines in the United States – they don't have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you're thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

-If MCC does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
-For more information on how recurrent cancer is treated, see Treating Merkel Cell Carcinoma Based on the Extent of the Disease.
-For more general information on dealing with a recurrence, see Understanding Recurrence.
+If Merkel cell carcinoma does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health and preferences.

-Some amount of feeling depressed, anxious, or worried is normal when cancer is a part of your life.
+Feeling depressed, anxious, or worried is normal when cancer is a part of your life.
 Some people are affected more than others.
-But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Life After Cancer.
+But everyone can benefit from help and support, whether that’s from friends and family, religious groups, support groups, professional counselors, or others.

-National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®), Merkel Cell Carcinoma, Version 2.2018 -- June 15, 2018.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/mcc.pdf on Sept.
-21, 2018.
+National Comprehensive Cancer Network.
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Merkel Cell Carcinoma.
+Version 1.2024.
+Accessed at https://www.nccn.org on November 20, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.